pog87/PtitPrince/README.md

  * ~~ask seaborn mantainers to add this new plot type~~ (not gonna happen)
  * ~~add a "move" option in seabon to control the positioning of each plot, as in ggplot2.~~ (either, added in ptitprince)
  * ~~get RainCloud published~~ (done!)
- * add logarithic density estimate (LDE) to the options for the cloud
+ * add logarithmic density estimate (LDE) to the options for the cloud
+ * add the repeated measure feature